 Walk into a church on Sturegatan street in the Swedish municipality of Sundbyberg, and you’ll find a very special service.
 No, not mass: bar service.
-Welcome to Sundbybergs Köksbryggeri (Sundbybergs Kitchen Brewery).
+Welcome to Omnipollo’s Church (Omnipollos kyrka).

-It all began in 2008, when a few friends started brewing beer together.
+It all began in 2008, when a few friends started brewing beer together at home in what they called Sundbybergs köksbryggeri (The Sundbyberg Kitchen Brewery).
 Their original “brewery” was, as the name suggests, a household kitchen.
 But it wasn’t long before the budding beer entrepreneurs had outgrown their humble digs, and found themselves on the hunt for a new location.
 The brewers aimed for a basement that could house 110-gallon (500-liter) equipment, but no such place could be found.
 Then came an unlikely suggestion: Why not use the neighborhood’s old, empty church?

-Today, Sundbybergs Köksbryggeri offers a unique environment in which to grab a casual drink.
+Today, Omnipollos kyrka offers a unique environment in which to grab a casual drink.
 From the elevated bar, you can sip a beer and look down on the brewery nestled in what was once the nave.
 In the future, the owners hope to up the aesthetic experience even more by adding an on-premises art museum.
-While Sundbybergs Köksbryggeri’s brews may not offer enlightenment, the quality of original beers such as the coffee stout, ginger pale ale, and seasonal passionfruit brew is sure to be miraculous.

 Know Before You Go

-The brewpub is open Wednesday to Saturday 4:30 p.m. to 11:00 p.m.
-Sundbyberg can be reached by metro (blue line toward Hjulsta) or commuter trains (toward Bålsta) from downtown Stockholm.
+The brewpub is open Thursdays at 5 pm, Fridays at 3 pm, and Saturdays at 2 pm Sundbyberg can be reached by metro (blue line toward Hjulsta) or commuter trains (toward Bålsta) from downtown Stockholm.